firebearstudio/magento2-import-export-sample-files/README.md

 <p align="center" /><a href="https://firebearstudio.com/the-improved-import.html" title="Magento 2 Import Guide"><img src="https://firebearstudio.com/blog/wp-content/uploads/2016/06/import-mapping-cron-magento2.png" /></a></p>

+<h3>Magento 2 Google Sheets import</h3>

+<p>Improved Import and Export extension for Magento 2 allows importing CSV files directly from the Google Sheets.
+You can edit the file with your colleagues or supplier, paste it into the import job and schedule it to run automatically.</p>
+<p align="center" /><a href="https://firebearstudio.com/blog/magento-2-google-sheet-import.html" title="Magento 2 Google Sheet Import
+">Read more about Magento 2 Google Sheet Import</a></p>
+<p>We have also composed a Master Google Sheet table for Magento 2 where gathered all possible import entities.
+Every attribute comes with a description and samples.
+Feel free adding it to your Google Drive and using for your store.</p>
-<a href="https://docs.google.com/spreadsheets/d/13FemIzzexF5koAdQYjbcKscqoCfXyknYWkQkbSZGPsk/edit#gid=1164219475" title="Google Sheet Master Table for Magento 2 Import">Google Sheet Master Table for Magento 2 Import</a>
+<p align="center" /><a href="https://docs.google.com/spreadsheets/d/13FemIzzexF5koAdQYjbcKscqoCfXyknYWkQkbSZGPsk/edit#gid=1164219475" title="Google Sheet Master Table for Magento 2 Import">Google Sheet Master Table for Magento 2 Import</a></p>

-<a href="https://firebearstudio.com/blog/magento-2-google-sheet-import.html" title="Magento 2 Google Sheet Import
-">Magento 2 Google Sheet Import</a>

 <a href="https://docs.google.com/spreadsheets/d/13FemIzzexF5koAdQYjbcKscqoCfXyknYWkQkbSZGPsk/edit#gid=1164219475" title="Magento 2 Google Sheet Import
 "><img src="https://i.imgur.com/hxXZrKf.png" /></a>